pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 ## Listen / Notify

-Listen and Notify provide a simple form of signal or interprocess communication mechanism for a collection of processes accessing the same PostgreSQL™ database.
+Listen and Notify provide a simple form of signal or interprocess communication mechanism for a collection of processes accessing the same PostgreSQL® database.
 For more information on notifications consult the main server documentation.
 This section only deals with the JDBC specific aspects of notifications.

 Standard `LISTEN` , `NOTIFY` , and `UNLISTEN` commands are issued via the standard `Statement` interface.
-To retrieve and process retrieved notifications the `Connection` must be cast to the PostgreSQL™ specific extension interface `PGConnection` .
+To retrieve and process retrieved notifications the `Connection` must be cast to the PostgreSQL® specific extension interface `PGConnection` .
 From there the `getNotifications()` method can be used to retrieve any outstanding notifications.

 > **NOTE**
 >